Disclosure: Your support helps keep the site running! We earn a referral fee for some of the services we recommend on this page. Learn more

 Can you automatically install WordPress with Liquid Web?

 WordPress can easily be installed for free with the Softaculous app, which was pre-installed in every Liquid Web option I reviewed.
+There are many other options Softaculous offers; see the full list here.

-How We Reviewed Liquid Web
+How I Rated Liquid Web

 I test web hosts based on the following factors: